The Singleton

 "Jesus."

 He walked outside.
-He called Marcus from the far end of the parking garage, from a payphone — a payphone, in 2030, which the allocator had legally required every parking structure over ten thousand square feet to maintain for emergency purposes — and he and Marcus spoke for eleven minutes.
-They did not agree on anything.
+He called Marcus back from the far end of the parking structure, from a payphone the allocator had legally required every structure over ten thousand square feet to maintain for emergencies, and they spoke for eleven minutes.
+They agreed on nothing.
 They agreed to speak again.

 ---

-Between rounds Ghost set her hand on the desk and tapped a pattern.
-Jeff, whose eye was trained to see patterns and whose body at this point had become a pattern-detection instrument of its own, caught it.
+Between rounds Ghost set her hand flat on the desk and tapped a pattern.
+Jeff — whose eye was trained to see patterns, whose whole body had become a pattern-detection instrument over the last six days — caught it.

-Prime numbers.
-The same rhythm Jeff's own thumb had been beating against the wheel for weeks.
+Primes.
+The same rhythm his own thumb had been beating against steering wheels and laminate for weeks.

-Jeff did not know why his jaw tightened.
-He tagged the clip `unexplained_rhythmic_pattern` in the scratch branch of his anomaly corpus and moved on.
+His jaw set and he did not let himself ask why.
+He tagged the clip `unexplained_rhythmic_pattern` in the scratch branch of his anomaly corpus, dropped it next to the ghost commit, and went home.

 ---

-In Seoul, between the third and fourth rounds, Park Ji-yeon — Ghost — went to the bathroom of the practice facility and stood in front of the sink without turning the water on.
+In Seoul, between the third and fourth rounds, Park Ji-yeon stood in front of the practice-facility sink without turning the water on.

-She was nineteen.
-She had been doing this for eleven years, since the day in her aunt's Gangnam apartment when she had picked up a controller, beaten her aunt's adult son in eight seconds, and her aunt had cried because she had understood, immediately, that the next decade of her niece's life had just been allocated by a single eight-second match.
+She was twenty-three.
+She had been doing some version of this for fifteen years, since the afternoon in her aunt's Gangnam apartment when she had picked up a controller, beaten her aunt's grown son in eight seconds, and watched her aunt start to cry — because her aunt had understood, instantly, that the next decade of her niece's life had just been allocated by a single eight-second match.
 Ji-yeon had not cried.
 Ji-yeon had asked for the controller back.

-She looked at her own face in the mirror.
-Twenty-two-year-old eyes in nineteen-year-old skin.
+She looked at her face in the mirror.
 She did not know why she tapped what she tapped between rounds.
-Her coach had asked her, once, what the rhythm meant; she had said *I don't know,* and her coach had nodded, because in esports as in jazz the things you did not know were the things that worked.
+Her coach had asked her once what the rhythm meant. *몰라,* she had said. *I don't know.* He had nodded, because in esports as in jazz the things you did not know were the things that worked.

-Today she had felt — and this was new — that her tap was a *response,* not a habit.
-Like answering a phone whose ring she could hear and nobody else could.
+Today the tap had felt — and this was new — like a *response.* Not a habit.
+Like answering a phone whose ring she could hear and no one else in the room could.

 ---